-163. Based on the most recent voting citizenship data available from the 2019 American Community Survey, POC currently make up 48.8% of the citizen voting age population ("CVAP") of Texas, with 13.1% Black CVAP ("BCVAP"), 29.9% Hispanic CVAP ("HCVAP"), and 3.7% Asian CVAP ("ACVAP").
-Anglo non-Hispanic people make up 51.6% CVAP ("WCVAP").
+Survey, POC made up 48.8% of the citizen voting age population ("CVAP") of Texas, with 13.1% Black CVAP ("BCVAP"), 29.9% Hispanic CVAP ("HCVAP"), and 3.7% Asian CVAP ("ACVAP") in 2019.
+Anglo non-Hispanic people made up 51.6% CVAP ("WCVAP").
+More recent American Community Survey data from 2023 shows that POC now make up 49.7% of the CVAP of Texas, with 13.4% BCVAP, 31.7% HCVAP, and 4.6% ACVAP.
+Anglo non-Hispanic people now make up 47.0% WCVAP.

-164. This makes Texas one of the most racially and ethnically diverse states in the country, with the largest number of Black Americans, the second largest number of Hispanic Americans, and the third largest number of Asian Americans of any state in the nation.

-165. Texas's growth in population has been concentrated in and around the state's urban counties-for example, in Brazoria, Fort Bend, and Harris Counties around Houston, and in Denton, Dallas, Tarrant, and Wise Counties around Dallas.

-166. These have long been some of the most racially and ethnically diverse counties in the state, and this has become even more true over the past ten years as the POC population has grown:
+- 161. This makes Texas one of the most racially and ethnically diverse states in the country, with the largest number of Black Americans, the second largest number of Hispanic Americans, and the third largest number of Asian Americans of any state in the nation. - 162.
+Texas's growth in population has been concentrated in and around the state's urban counties-for example, in Brazoria, Fort Bend, and Harris Counties around Houston, and in Denton, Dallas, Tarrant, and Wise Counties around Dallas. - 163.
+These have long been some of the most racially and ethnically diverse counties in the state, and this has become even more true over the past ten years as the POC population has grown: